minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 	h   e   l   l   o   \0

-Although we’re able to access the first character "h" using bracket notation, under the hood it’s really located at one of 2 billion or so memory addresses.
-Let’s call it address 123 again.
+Although we're able to access the first character "h" using bracket notation, under the hood it's really located at one of 2 billion or so memory addresses.
+Let's call it address 123 again.
 Then "e" is at address 124, "l" is at address 125, and so on.
 A char only takes 1 byte, so this time the memory addresses are only 1 apart.